GlenKPeterson/Paguro/README.md

 * I had an enum, `MyEnum` and wanted to pass `MyEnum::values` as a function reference to a Java 8 stream.
 The return-type of `MyEnum.values()` is  `Enum<MyEnum>[]`.
 An array of a parameterized type.
 Between the `Arrays.asList()`, the cast from `MyEnum[]` to `Enum<MyEnum>[]`, the checked exception in the method body - what a nightmare!
 In UncleJim, all you need is `vec(MyEnum.values())` and you're in happy functional world.

 * If you want to define data in Java 8, you end up learning the difference between Arrays.asList() and Collections.singletonList(), or defining one-off classes for every kind of data you might need before you start writing any code.
 UncleJim has a tiny data-definition language (like a type-safe JSON) with extensible Tuples to give your data structures meaningful type-safe names with a minimum of code.
 With UncleJim, you can define your data first and name it later.
 Even that initial definition is checked by the type system.

+* You can still use non-destructive Java 8 stream methods on immutable (or unmodifiable) collections if you want to.
+UncleJim doesn't affect what you do with mutable collections at all (but, eew).

 #Change Log
 See [changeLog.txt](changeLog.txt)